Make Your

 Gruber says Canyon is the most accessible area of the park for visitors in wheelchairs.
 “The Canyon Village Area includes views and waterfalls, and an accessible visitor center, lodging, campground, restaurants, and shopping,” she says.
 “The Overlooks and Trails Restoration Project has been a multi-year effort to restore the many viewpoints from which people enjoy the Grand Canyon of the Yellowstone, the Upper Falls, and the Lower Falls.
 Artist Point, Inspiration Point, Lookout Point, Grand View, and Uncle Tom’s Point have been restored with accessible parking, vault toilets, and routes to overlooks.”

-The Canyon Visitor Education Center is wheelchair accessible and there are accessible rooms in all the Lodges and five accessible Western Cabins.
+The Canyon Visitor Education Center is wheelchair accessible, and all the Lodges and five Western Cabins have accessible rooms.

 Visit the park’s Accessibility in the Canyon Area for more information.